mesosphere/kubernetes-mesos/docs/README.md

 the executor component integrates Kubernetes kubelet services and the Mesos executor runtime.

 Multiple Mesos masters are typically configured to coordinate leadership election via Zookeeper.
+Future releases of Mesos may implement leader election protocols [differently][10].
 Kubernetes maintains its internal registry (pods, replication controllers, bindings, minions, services) in etcd.
 Users typically interact with Kubernetes using the `kubecfg` or `kubectl` commands to manage Kubernetes primitives.